aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-11-dockerfile-basic.md

 So let's start our dive into Docker.

-Docker works using Dockerfile, a file which specifies how Docker is supposed to build your application.
+Docker works using Dockerfile ([example](https://github.com/fossasia/open-event-orga-server/blob/master/Dockerfile)), a file which specifies how Docker is supposed to build your application.
 It contains the steps Docker is supposed to follow to package your app.
 Once that is done, you can send this packaged app to anyone and they can run it on their system with no problems.